 Pros

-- More affordable way to get 24/7 supervision and care
+- A more affordable way to get 24/7 supervision and care

 - Family can focus more on the relationship rather than on care needs

-- Senior has plenty of opportunities for social interaction with other residents
+- Your loved one has plenty of opportunities for social interaction with other residents

 - Family doesn’t need to worry about hiring, scheduling, or managing caregivers

-- Level of care can be ramped up as needed because staff is already in place
+- The level of care can be ramped up as needed because the staff is already in place

 Cons

-- One-on-one care won’t be as personal or consistent as it is at home, frequent changes in staff is common
+- One-on-one care won’t be as personal or consistent as it is at home, and frequent staff changes are common.

-- If significant one-on-one care is needed, hiring (and paying out-of-pocket for) a private aide may become necessary
+- If significant one-on-one care is needed, hiring and paying a private aide out of pocket may become necessary.

-- Senior may not enjoy being in a group living environment
+- Seniors may not enjoy being in a group living environment

-Now that you know more about assisted living and in home care, the choice between them is probably becoming clearer.
-The next critical item to consider is the cost of care.
+Now that you know more about assisted living and in-home care, the choice between them is probably becoming clearer.
+The next item to consider is the cost of care.

-Before you can make a choice about assisted living or in home care, you need to know how each choice would work with your older adult’s budget.
+Before you can choose assisted living or in-home care, you need to know how each option would work with your older adult’s budget.

-Figuring out assisted living and in-home care costs isn’t easy and is specific to each person’s needs, location, and how much family help they have.
+Figuring out assisted living and in-home care costs isn’t easy and varies depending on each person’s needs, location, and the amount of family help available.

-This takes some work, but it’s worth the effort because it helps you plan for the future and avoid unpleasant scenarios like your older adult suddenly running out of money.
+This takes some work, but it’s worth the effort because it helps you plan for the future and avoid unpleasant scenarios, such as your older adult suddenly running out of money.

 That way, you’ll know how much it would cost to get the level of care your older adult needs in the city they live in.